 Setting up Taranis

-I have been quite busy lately so I haven’t had much time for flying.
-This is my first wing ever so I am still learning how to fly it.
-Launching is the hardest part, but once you are in the air it’s pretty amazing!
-The control is pretty intuitive but takes a few flights to get comfortable with.
-I still keep moving the yaw stick when I turn lol :D bad habit from quadcopter flying.
+This is my first wing ever so there is a lot i still need to learn.
+Launching has been the hardest part, but once you are in the air it’s pretty easy and intuitive to control!
+I inherited lots of habits from flying quads, and I keep moving the yaw stick when I turn lol :D

 This is my first flight with this wing: